alineberry/alineberry.github.io/_posts/2019-05-28-vae-theory.md

 Another practical use is representation learning.
 It is certainly possible that using the latent representation of your data will improve performance of downstream tasks, such as clustering or classification.
 After training the VAE you can transform your data by passing it through the encoder and taking the most probable latent vectors $$z$$ (which equates to taking the mean vector outputted from the encoder).
 Data outside of the training set can also be transformed by a previously-trained VAE.
 Of course, performance will be best when the new data is similar to the training data, i.e., comes from the same domain or natural distribution.
 As an extreme example, it probably wouldn't make much sense to transform medical image data using a VAE that was trained on MNIST.

 Yet another use is anomaly detection.
 There are various ways to leverage the probabilistic nature of the VAE to determine when a new data point is very improbable and therefore anomalous.
 For example, you could pass the new data through the encoder and measure the KL divergence between the encoder's distribution and the prior.
 A high KL divergence would indicate that the new data is dissimilar to the data the VAE saw during training.

+## Conclusion

+In this post we introduced the VAE and showed how it is a modern extension of the same theory that motivates the classical expectation maximization algorithm.
+We also derived the VAE's objective function and explained some of the intuition behind it.

+Some of the important details regarding the neural network architecture and optimization were discussed.
+We saw how the probabilistic encoder and probabilistic decoder are modeled as neural networks and how the reparameterization trick is used to allow for backpropogation through the entire network.

 To see the VAE in action, check out my [next post]({{ site.url }}{{ site.baseurl }}/vae-series/vae-code-experiments) which draws a strong connection between the theory presented here and actual PyTorch code and presents the results of several interesting experiments.